nnamon/tisc-2021-1865-text-adventure/README.md

 **Description**

 ```
-It looks like the Rabbit has been misbehaving.
-Within his cache of secrets lies a special device
+It looks like the Rabbit knew too much about PALINDROME.
+Within his cache of secrets lies a special
-that does not belong to him.
-However, our attempts read it yield gibberish.
-It appears to require...
+device that might just unlock clues to tracking down the elusive trickster.
+However, our attempts
+read it yield pure gibberish.

-activation.
-To activate it, we must first become Rabbit.
+It appears to require... activation.
+To activate it, we must first become the Rabbit.

 Please assume the identity of the Rabbit.